Jun 17, 2025

 Conclusion

-So, if you're trying to decide between OpenAI o3 mini high, usual o3 mini or o1 pro, it also boils down to whether you know how to compare and review those models for your exact tasks and knowing the different other AI models that are out there.
+So, if you're still trying to decide between OpenAI o3 mini high, usual o3 mini or o1 pro, it often boils down to whether you know how to compare and review those models for your exact tasks and knowing the different other AI models that are out there.

 I just reviewed at least some benefits that I get as a user of over a dozen of models in my work, both advanced models like those o-series OpenAI models, or usual text generation models and even image generation models.
-If you use a ChatLabs platform, you can easily switch, compare and use multiple AI models including o3 mini, o3mini high and o1pro.
+If you use a Writingmate platform, you can easily switch, compare and use multiple AI models including o3 mini, o3mini high and o1pro.
 Each has its own advantages and performance metrics.
-With ChatLabs simple interface and features, within one simple subscription, you can access all three.
+With Writingmate simple interface and features, within one simple subscription, you can access all three.
+UI was updated a couple of weeks before.
 As developers add all the recent models to the tool, you also need to be sure to stay up to date just by looking at a list of available models and descriptions of what those models do.
-Now, ChatLabs has a lot of free features and is a beginner-friendly power house and all-in-one AI tool.
-Try it here: labs.writingmate.ai
+Now, Writingmate has a lot of free features and is a beginner-friendly power house and all-in-one AI tool.
+Try it here: new.writingmate.ai

 For other detailed articles on AI topics, you may read our blog.
 There I write about different language models, well-known and new.
 I share a lot of updates, news and tutorials about Artificial Intelligence.
-There are a lot of useful guides, comparisons and ideas of AI use in different industries based on my experience and knowledge.
+There are a lot of useful guides, comparisons & various ideas on how to use AI in different industries, all based on my experience, knowledge and what is happening here and now.